Skip to main content

 • Letters to Loved Ones (March): The students will personalize letters to loved ones who may want to contribute to their education in the arts.
 The school will ask you for addresses and will send these letters directly to family and friends.
 This effort raises thousands of dollars each year and is an integral part of the Walkathon campaign.

-• Raffles (April): The school community will have the chance to win several special prizes in April.
+• Raffles (April-May): The school community will have the chance to win several special prizes in April.
 Monetary donations toward the purchase of raffle tickets prize will count toward your students’ $150 goal.

 • Pledges (May): Every student will be given a pledge sheet and online pledge link in early May.
 Ask friends and neighbors to make a pledge. $5 here or $10 there will add up!